 Replace with a smaller gauge

-However, if you are still not satisfied at gauge 20 then you can move on to the smallest gauge for nose piercings which is 22G.
-The piercing will shrink in the same by building new skin around the empty space and voila!
-Your nose piercing hole has shrunk.
+However, if you are still not satisfied with gauge 20, then you can move on to the smallest gauge for nose piercings which is 22G.
+The piercing will shrink in the same by building new skin around the empty space, and voila!
+Your nose-piercing hole has shrunk.

 How Do You Close A Nose Piercing Hole?

 If you want to close a nose piercing hole permanently, then all you need to do is just take out the jewelry from the piercing hole and wait for a few days.
 Your piercing hole will close up on its own.

 The healing mechanism of the body forms a fistula as soon as the nose is pierced.
 This fistula takes up to a year to heal completely.
 If the jewelry is removed while it is healing, then there is a greater chance that your piercing hole will close almost immediately.